ab9rf/scripts/docs/export-map.rst

     TOPAZOLITE/BLACK_OPAL/etc.) (will return nil if the tile is empty)

 ``-u``, ``--underworld``
-    Whether the underworld z-levels will be included [boolean]
+    Whether the underworld z-levels will be included

+``-e``, ``--evilness``
+    Whether the evilness value will be included in MAP_SIZE table.
+This only checks the value of the center map tile at ground level and will ignore biomes at the edges of the map.

 JSON DATA
 ---------